Lower back and upper leg pain traditionally means a spinal condition but there are some indications that peripheral conditions can cause lumbago too.

 As a patient, perhaps, you are not particularly interested in the ins and outs of your condition, be it diabetes, high blood pressure, lower back and upper leg pain ... just fix it, doc.

 However in these difficult syndromes, full patient participation in the treatment and after care are vital.
-The diabetic who won't exercise and watch his weight and diet, the hypertensive patient who won't stop smoking, the lower back and upper leg pain patient... there's big trouble coming.
+The diabetic who won't exercise and watch his weight and diet, the hypertensive patient who won't stop smoking, the lower back and upper leg pain patient who won't stop for a period and then exercise daily... there's big trouble coming.

 This particular case had a very promising start.
 Chiropractic Help directed at: